TomasDemesaGenaviaIII/Advanced-Communication-and-Design-Lab-4/EXPERIMENT#22.md

 > 2. 1 kHz Function Generator – Provides square-wave modulation to the microwave signal, enabling easier detection using a VSWR meter or oscilloscope.
 > 3. Gunn Oscillator – The primary microwave source that converts DC energy into RF microwave signals, typically using a GaAs Gunn diode.

+## INTRODUCTION
+>A microwave waveguide is a specialized structure used to guide electromagnetic waves, typically in the microwave frequency range (300 MHz to 300 GHz), from one point to another with minimal loss.
+Unlike conventional transmission lines such as coaxial cables, waveguides rely on boundary conditions and metallic walls to confine and direct the wave, allowing high-frequency signals to propagate efficiently.
+Common waveguide shapes include rectangular and circular, each supporting specific modes of propagation such as TE (transverse electric) and TM (transverse magnetic) modes.
+Waveguides are widely used in radar systems, satellite communication, microwave ovens, and high-frequency laboratory experiments, where they provide high power-handling capability, low attenuation, and reduced interference.
+Understanding the principles of waveguide operation, including cutoff frequency, mode patterns, and impedance matching, is essential for designing effective microwave communication and instrumentation systems.

 ## TRANSMISSION AND PASSIVE COMPONENT
 > 1. Isolator – A non-reciprocal device that allows power to flow in only one direction, protecting the Gunn Oscillator from reflected power.
 > 2. Directional Coupler – A multi-port device used to sample a small portion of microwave power from the main transmission line without disturbing the signal.